Trinity College, Toronto: Early years

 Under Provost Body and his successor Edward Welch, Trinity College gradually expanded its teaching beyond arts and divinity.
 By the end of the 19th century Trinity offered degrees in a variety of disciplines, including medicine, law, music, pharmacy and dentistry.
-The connections between the professional faculties and the college proper were however somewhat tenuous, as students generally took classes elsewhere in Toronto, and only came to the Queen Street campus to write exams and accept degrees.
+The connections between the professional faculties and the university proper were however somewhat tenuous, as students generally took classes elsewhere in Toronto, and only came to the Queen Street campus to write exams and accept degrees.
 Trinity was founded with a medical school run by six Toronto doctors, and the first lecture ever given at Trinity was on "medical jurisprudence".
 However, the medical faculty dissolved itself in 1856 in protest of the religious entry requirements.
 Trinity Medical School re-founded itself in 1871, and taught students in a separate building in Toronto's east end.
 The school (renamed Trinity Medical College in 1888) existed as an independent legal body in voluntary association with Trinity College.
 Trinity's Faculty of Music started offering degrees in the 1880s, and offered examinations for degrees in London, England, and New York City, as well as Toronto.